Eclypses/mte-relay-server/guides/aws/mte-api-relay-container-usage-guide.md

 ### Task Definition Directions
 1. Subscribe to the Container Product from the marketplace
-2. Create new Task Definition called MTE Relay Server
+2. Create new Task Definition called MTE API Relay Server
 3. Choose ECS Instance launch type; AWS Fargate
 4. Choose CPU and Memory.
 There is no minimum requirement, but `1 CPU` and `2GB memory` is recommended.
 5. Give your task definition appropriate roles:
     - `ecsTaskExecutionRole`
     - Note: The task must have access to the `AWSMarketplaceMeteringRegisterUsage` role.
-6. Provide the MTE Relay Docker image URI and give your container a name.
+6. Provide the MTE API Relay Docker image URI and give your container a name.
     - It is an essential container
 7. Port Mappings
     - Container runs on port 8080 for HTTP traffic
 8. Provide [Required Environment Variables](#required-configuration-variables)
     - Additional environment variables can be set.
 Please see [Optional Configuration Variables](#optional-configuration-variables) for more info.
 9. Select to export logs to AWS Cloud Watch
-    - Create a new CloudWatch log group, and select the same region your MTE Relay Server is running in.
+    - Create a new CloudWatch log group, and select the same region your MTE API Relay Server is running in.
     - Subject to CloudWatch [limits](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_limits.html)
 10. Save Task Definition

 ## ECS Service Setup

-After creating the MTE Relay Task Definition, you can create a new ECS service that utilizes that task definition.
+After creating the MTE API Relay Task Definition, you can create a new ECS service that utilizes that task definition.

-1. Select the MTE Relay Task Definition and click Deploy \> Create Service
+1. Select the MTE API Relay Task Definition and click Deploy \> Create Service
 2. Leave "Compute Configuration" defaults.
-3. Under Deployment Configuration, name your service MTE Relay Service
+3. Under Deployment Configuration, name your service MTE API Relay Service
-4. For the number of desired tasks, select how many instances of MTE Relay you would like.
+4. For the number of desired tasks, select how many instances of MTE API Relay you would like.
   -  Minimum is 1, and recommended is 2 or more.
-5. Under the networking sections, ensure you are launching MTE Relay in the same VPC as your upstream service.
+5. Under the networking sections, ensure you are launching MTE API Relay in the same VPC as your upstream service.
 6. Select, or create a new, [service group](#ECS-Cluster-Security-Group) that will allow traffic from your load balancer.
 7. Create a new [load balancer](#Load-Balancer-Settings) for this service.
 8. Set any additional configuration regarding service scaling or tags.
 These are optional.